 Obviously I want you guys to make everything I make but if you had to just pick one thing, this would be a good one.
 They make my belly so happy.
 And they’re really simple.
 Like 25-30 minutes start to finish.
 The salty peanut butter.
 The chocolate.
 The marriage of the two with the oatmeal.
 They were great slightly warm and they might be even better straight from the fridge with some milk.
 Sally, I heart you a little bit more for these.

-Source: Sally's Baking Addiction (follow hers for the healthier version)
+Source: Modified from Sally’s Baking Addiction (follow hers for the healthier version)

 Makes: 9 bars

 2 teaspoons vanilla extract

 1 1/4 cup old fashioned oats

 Preheat the oven to 350 degrees and spray an 8×8 baking dish with nonstick spray.
 Set aside.